dscc-admin-ch/lomas/docs/concepts/contributing.md

   One should never directly merge and push to develop but perform a pull request on GitHub.
   The PR can only be merged if approved by another developer and all automatic tests pass.
 * **wip_xx**: Feature branches for feature number xx start with wip_xx (one can add a short name to the branch name).
-  They always branch off develop, and as explained above, are merged to develop via GitHub pull requests.
+  They always branch off from develop, and as explained above, are merged to develop via GitHub pull requests.
 * **release/vx.y.z**: These are release branches (for version vx.y.z).
 They always branch off from develop.
   Once the release process is complete (see below), the release branch is merged to both master and develop via GitHub pull requests.